 Unlike other types of light therapy, LEDs do not contain ultraviolet rays.
 Because of this, they can be very intense but remain safe for regular use and safe for all skin colours and types.

-Treatments at PEACH CLINICS last 30 minutes and consist of a hydrogel skin preparation, 20 minutes of LED light therapy, and sunscreen protection post-treatment.
+Treatments at PEACH CLINICS last 30 minutes and consist of 20 minutes of LED light therapy, and sunscreen protection post-treatment.
 You’ll need to return once a week for up to 10 weeks for effective results, then only once every few months to maintain your results.

 This is a powerful medical-grade device with over 1,500 LEDs and is registered with the Australian TGA (ARTG No.317123)